 Elements like prices, reviews and even stock availability play a big part in how consumers perceive your online brand.

 Prices help customers assess product value.
 High prices convey a higher value, but could hurt sales or even set unrealistic expectations if not regulated closely.
-Take time to build dynamic pricing strategies for your products and then work with your retail partners to establish pricing guidelines that put your brand in the best light while still maximizing revenue.
+Take time to build dynamic pricing strategies for your products and then work with your retail partners to establish pricing guidelines that put your brand in the best light while still maximising revenue.

 The same is true when it comes to reviews.
 Most online channels let customers post reviews, and shoppers trust them to evaluate products and brands ahead of a purchase.
 Learn what’s allowed on each of your retail sites and develop strategies to improve your reputation.